coltenunger/WeatherAPI/README.md

-# Weatherby: At Your Service
+# <em>Weatherby</em>
-### Built and designed by Colten Unger
+### Retrieve real-time weather data from any city in the world.

-Retrieve real-time weather data from any city in the world.
+A web app (hosted with AWS) that renders server-side weather data to the user.
 Built using this using NodeJS, ExpressJS, EJS and Axios.
+Front/backend design and construction by [Colten Unger](https://coltenunger.com/).